openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     function Pi() {}
     type IP = number[]

-Example of declarations indistinguishable by names that cause a :index:`compile-time error`:
+Example of declarations that are indistinguishable by names, and cause a :index:`compile-time error`:

 .. code-block:: typescript